 To find out more about Vertica Management Console, check out the Using Management Console section of the Vertica documentation.

-were introduced in Vertica 7.2.
+Directed queries were introduced in Vertica 7.2.
 Directed queries were originally designed to achieve two goals: • Preserve current query plans before a scheduled upgrade. • Enable you to create query plans that improve optimizer performance.
-Since their introduction, users have found new and compelling ways to use directed queries—notably, using them to substitute one query for...
+Since their introduction, users have found new and compelling ways to use directed queries—notably, using them to substitute one...

 Phil Molea, Sr. Information Developer, Vertica May 1, 2017